-A total of 2,746.76 metric tons of Fresh Fruit Bunches (FFB) derived from internal and external sources were processed (by SGAC) for the 1st Quarter of 2024, compared to 2,783.94 metric tons in the same period of last year.
-This has an average of 915.59 metric tons of fresh fruit bunch processed per month as against

-927.98 metric tons of the same period last year.
-The yield for the 1st quarter of this year was 515.14 metric tons of crude palm oil with an average oil extraction rate of 18.46% as compared to 531.31 metric tons having an average extraction rate of 19.1% for the same period last year.
-There was no production of CPO by ABERDI since the milling plant is currently leased to a third party.
-Currently, the production of Crude Palm Oil (CPO) is done by SGAC.
+A total of 5,110.65 metric tons of Fresh Fruit Bunches (FFB) derived from internal and external sources were processed by SGAC for the 1st Quarter of 2025, compared to 2,746.76 metric tons in the same period of last year.
+This has an average of 1,703.55 metric tons of fresh fruit bunch processed per month as against 915.59 metric tons of the same period last year.
+The yield for the 1st quarter of this year was 933.02 metric tons of crude palm oil with an average oil extraction rate of 18.26% as compared to 515.14 metric tons having an average extraction rate of 18.46% for the same period last year.
+There was no production of CPO by ABERDI since March 2023 because ABERDI has leased out its milling plant to a third party.

-The kernels that were produced totalled to 152.60 metric tons as compared to 202.64 metric tons of the same 1st quarter of last year.
+The kernels that were produced totalled to 322.59 metric tons as compared to 152.60 metric tons of the same 1st quarter of last year.